 Recently relaunched in mini form, the newly updated Vegetable Samosas are crispy delights that you simply pop in the oven for a few minutes before serving up as an easy appetizer.
 According to various Reddit users, they’re a staple for vegetarian Trader Joe’s lovers.
 Just be sure to keep some sour cream on hand for dipping if you don’t have a high tolerance for spice.

 One of the store’s newest products (recently raved about on the Trader Joe’s podcast) is one the company rolled out for the holidays—and here’s hoping it sticks around for the New Year.
 Joe Joe’s Slims are sandwich cookies comparable to Oreo Slims, but at a fraction of the price (these cost around $1.99, depending on prices at your local Trader Joe’s).
 Plus, they’re a thinner version of the beloved Joe Joe cookie, so you won’t feel guilty eating them in bulk.

 Chianti Red Wine Artisan Salami

-You might not think to hit up Trader Joe’s for this item, but according to a former Domino editor, it’s a must-try.
-“This is my secret ingredient in most foods I make at home—it’s great on tofu, chicken, and veggie stir-frys,” she wrote.
+You might not think to hit up Trader Joe’s for this item, but according to a Domino editor, it’s a must-try.
+“This is my secret ingredient in most foods I make at home—it’s great on tofu, chicken, and veggie stir-frys,” she says.
 “It’s almost 50 percent cheaper at TJ’s than anywhere else.”
 Versatile and affordable (as well as being a great seasoning option for Paleo cooks), it deserves a spot in your condiment cabinet.

 Strawberry Icelandic Yogurt